samsy1102/Expense-Tracker/README.md

 **📜 License**

     This project is licensed under the MIT License.
-    You are free to use, modify, and distribute this project with attribution.
+    You are free to use and modify.